jozefchmelar/in_contra_co_variance/Covariance and contravariance for dumm.md

 ## Summary

-When your interface allows you to use a single type, it's offers no flexibility, no variance, therefore it's *invariant*.
+When your interface allows you to use a single type, it offers no flexibility, no variance, therefore it's *invariant*.

 If you go through a list of employees and you want to treat them as `Person`, thanks to covariance you can.

-If tou want to add a manager to a list of employees, you can treat the list of employees as if it was a list of managers, because you're only appending to the list and employee list should be able to handle a manager.
+If you want to add a manager to a list of employees, you can treat the list of employees as if it was a list of managers, because you're only appending to the list and employee list should be able to handle a manager.

 I hope I made this weird topic a bit more clear!